 |

-Wouldn't it be great if you could easily control the output voltage of
+Wouldn't it be great if you could easily adjust the output voltage of your

-your classroom VandeGraaff machine?
-By reducing the voltage you could
+classroom VDG machine?
+By reducing the P.D. with respect to ground, you

-make it safe and non-scarey for the youngest preschooler.
-If you could
+could make it safe and non-scary for even the youngest preschooler.
+By

-which illustrate the effects of various levels of e-field, or even
+demonstrations which illustrate the effects of various values of e-field,

-The secret to controlling your VDG voltage involves the creation of a
+or even demonstrate varying e-fields.
+The simple trick for adjusting your VDG voltage involves the creation

-electrode adjacent to a flat plate electrode.
-But since we live our lives
+small-diameter electrode adjacent to a flat-plate electrode.
+But since we

-immersed in an appropriate gas, it's simple.
-The only parts required
+live our lives immersed in an appropriate gas, it's simple.
+The only

 - Piece of wire